 Annual reviews will focus on the immediately previous calendar year, but may also include an expanded window, e.g., three years, for the review period.
-Each unit will determine the appropriate review window.

 6.4.
 Criteria for Rating Faculty Performance

 During an annual evaluation, performance in each of the areas of faculty performance (see Section 4) will be rated on five categories: "Unsatisfactory," "Needs Improvement," "Satisfactory," "Exemplary," and "Most Meritorious" based on evidence of effectiveness and excellence.
 Overall performance will also be described using these terms.
 Individual units may also choose to use more than five categories for rating faculty performance and/or different terms for rating performance.
 In the Workday system where faculty annual evaluations are loaded, the five ratings are equivalent at "Does Not Meet Expectations," "Partially Meets Expectations," "Meets Expectations," "Exceeds Expectations," and "Significantly Exceeds Expectations," respectively.